miptleha/webpack-steps/steps/05/README.md

 npm add -D css-loader sass-loader sass style-loader mini-css-extract-plugin
 ```

-We can use styles as modules.
+We can use styles as [css modules](https://css-tricks.com/css-modules-part-1-need/).
 In the production build, the class names will be hashes, and in the development build they will contain the path to the class.

 [Project source code](./)